Finishing The Past

 The Creation of a Mind Story

 The problem is that consciously overriding the fight or flight response would mean that it has been triggered incorrectly.
-In such case, the repressed content will be pushed back into conscious awareness to be reexamined, so that the conditioned reaction could be corrected.
+In such a case, the repressed content will be pushed back into conscious awareness to be reexamined, so that the conditioned reaction could be corrected.
 But, that also means that all the anxiety and confusion it holds will come back with it.
 So, as long as the person doesn’t have the mental and emotional capacity to deal with the traumatic memory, surrendering control and allowing the unconscious to run the show is their only option.

 Artificially weaving the raging emotions together with various parts of the present experience in order to come up with a satisfactory alternative explanation.
 Manipulating perception, distorting cognition, and filling the gaps with somewhat acceptable guesses and assumptions.
 Everything is forced together into a partially rational mesh in order to validate the inappropriate emotional reaction while keeping the actual cause well hidden.
 Much like the creation of a dream, part real and part imaginary, a mind-story is being fabricated.